Thousands of surgeries take place every day. When a patient goes in for

 to maintain quality of care.

-If you or a loved one have been the victim of a “never event”,
+If you or a loved one has been the victim of a

-it is important to contact an experienced Fort Lauderdale medical malpractice
+surgical error, it is important to contact an experienced medical malpractice attorney

-attorney as soon as possible.
-Your medical malpractice attorney will review
+in Fort Lauderdale as soon as possible.
+Your lawyer will review your case,

 of the incident.